 Regardless of how you choose to enjoy it, drying mint is a wonderful way for you to ensure you know where your products are coming from.
 It doesn’t get much better than homegrown!

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Pfefferminze trocknen: Anleitung und Tipps** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Pfefferminze trocknen: Anleitung und Tipps** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?